-Kate Garraway is to film a follow up to her Finding Derek documentary.
+Kate Garraway releases a follow up documentary to Finding Derek on ITV tonight.

-It follows the one-off film about her husband's battle with Covid winning a National Television Award in September.
+The new special comes after the original one-off film about her husband’s battle with Covid won a National Television Award last September.

 “We follow Kate as she navigates the challenges of the social care system, negotiates the potential traps and unpicks the complexities that seem to be inherent in the system.

 “At a time when the debate about social care is at its loudest, this film goes beyond the rhetoric to explore the reality of living within and relying on the social care system today.”

 The documentary will also see Kate meet old friends Bobby and Julie, whose situation mirrors that of her own, while she embarks on a new chapter in her marriage,

 trying to find a new way of living and a new way of loving.